DevasenaInupakutika/2014-06-25-Reading/Shell/06-find.md

 ~~~

 ~~~
+19:unknown for humanity
-5:With searching comes loss
+26:With searching comes loss
-9:Yesterday it worked
+30:Yesterday it worked
-10:Today it is not working
+31:Today it is not working
 ~~~

-Here, we can see that lines 5, 9, and 10 contain the letters "it".
+Here, we can see that lines 19, 26, 30 and 31 contain the letters "it".

 We can combine flags as we do with other Unix commands.
 For example,